adrienjoly/ideas/index.md

        data-dir="left"
        title="Powered by Lead Stories' OpenShareCount">0</a>
   </span>
-- #comm "The Second Chatroom": A way for a group of co-located people to share URLs and notes quickly and collectively from their smartphones, without having to sign up / install anything. (need expressed during a Meteor meetup)
+- <span class="hashtag">#comm</span> "The Second Chatroom": A way for a group of co-located people to share URLs and notes quickly and collectively from their smartphones, without having to sign up / install anything. (need expressed during a Meteor meetup)
   <span id="1716760491" class="vote-button">
     <a href="https://twitter.com/share?ref_src=twsrc%5Etfw"
        class="twitter-share-button"